 Our Opinion: King's dream should convict, challenge and unite us

-Martin Luther King Jr. shared his dream of equality, justice and unity with a quarter million people in the nation’s capital 57 years ago.
+Fifty-seven years ago today, Martin Luther King Jr. shared his dream of equality, justice and unity with a quarter million people in the nation’s capital.

 Delivered from the Lincoln Memorial steps during the March on Washington held Aug.
 28, 1963, King’s iconic “I Have a Dream” speech galvanized the civil rights movement and inspired millions of Americans to work toward racial reconciliation.